Zaynn-lea/Zaynn-lea/README.md

 I'm an computer science engineering student passionate about science, music, creating, computer and programming.
 I have always loved learning.

 I'm interested in a lots of projects and love a lots of different types of projects.
-Except IA.
+Except AI.

 <!--
 #